LiquidCake/jsonsiever/README.md

   }
 }
 ```
-Removing `name` while keeping `stats` object intact will look like this:
+Filter that removes `name` field while keeping `stats` object intact would look like this:
 ```
 {
   "stats": {}